nesi/hpc_training/_lessons/maui-and-mahuika/07-installing-local-packages.md

 ### How to build generic packages in your home directory

 Most packages involve a three step process.
+Here we cover autotools and CMake build systems.

  1. Get the package and unpack